cjschmank/UX-Portfolio/content/project/Wireframing/index.md

 # slides:
 ---

 YourTrek was an interactive website and application proposal for Claremont Graduate University’s User Experience Strategy and Design (CGU 350UX) course.
-During this course we had to craft our own individual UX project geared at generating value innovation propositions, establishing provisional personas,  carrying out user interviews, and conducting competitive analyses.
-Additionally, prior to rapid prototyping wireframes were generated using Figma.
+During this course we had to create our own UX product for a final project geared towards the generation of a speicif value innovation proposition that solved a hypothesized and validated user problem in the LA county area.

+During a period of custormer discovery provisional personas were established, user interviews were carryied out, and competitive analyses on products currently in the market were completed.
+Additionally, prior to rapid prototyping wireframes were generated on paper.
+What follows are Wireframes completed for the YourTrek product using Figma.

+For a PDF version of the Wireframe's built in Figma press the PDF button at the top of the screen above.

-The wireframes can be accessed here:
+The wireframes can be accessed through Figma on the website below:

 https://www.figma.com/file/aGoRWbKgvud1ySjAiUeroj/YourTrek-Wireframes?node-id=0%3A1